robfatland/ops/friction/README.md

 Taking the health problem as *large* it must be amenable to a *large* solution.
 This is ***False***.

 Why is it False?
-Because it's me.
-The approach this final time around is a large solution fractionated into many many small pieces.
+Because this final time around a large solution is getting fractionated into many many small pieces.
 17 keys to success?
-Don't make me laugh; I need at least 429 of them, each key to be sub-fractionated into a score: How well am I doing with this small key?
-For example reducing sugar consumption is a fractional goal but I still put sugar in my morning coffee.
+I need at least 429 keys.
+I still put sugar in my morning coffee... there's a key.
 Fractionation through self-reflection.

+I cannot
-Friction acts against motion.
-The habits I have to change are so ingrained that I cannot hope to simply contravene them, certainly not all at once.
-The best I could hope for would be to create little bits of resistance to try and slow down the habit.
-Slow a freight train with a Q-tip.
+hope to simply contravene ingrained habit, certainly not all at once.
+Perhaps I *can* create little
+bits of resistance to try and slow down the habit.
+Slow a freight train with many q-tips.
-But there is no end to the supply of Q-tips for an imaginative soul.
-If there is a world made real by thought (for there is nothing either good or bad but thinking makes it so) then my thought solution is to create so many Q-tip frictions slowing my habits that eventually measurable changes will appear.
+If there is a world made real
+by thought (for there is nothing either good or bad but thinking makes it so) then my thought solution is to create so many Q-tip frictions slowing my habits that eventually measurable changes emerge.
 Thinking makes it so.

 ### Daily weigh in

-In the dreadful fantasy series 'Chronicles of Amber' Zelazny describes a pattern drawn on the ground.
-It is like a chalk path drawn on parking lot asphalt.
-One must 'walk the pattern'.
-Doing so is a magical and difficult procedure.
-But nce through one is rejuvenated to teleport to the next story.

-Every day I walk my pattern along numbered parking spots.
-I start at my starting weight X and walk down the numbers to arrive at my weight today Z as measured that morning.
+Every day I walk a pattern along numbered parking spots.
+I start at my starting weight and walk down the numbers to arrive at my weight as measured that morning.
-I often miss the next bus to finish.
-I imagine the (X-Z) pounds lifting off as I walk, one of several time set-asides each day to live inside health as process.
-This helps dispel a white knuckle feeling of irrational despair.
-I look at the big project and unable to solve it want to move on to a serving of chocolate cake please.
-No, I will take the habit of the ceremony and let the hands relax.
-Geek Climber says to treat the holds like lightbulbs and be surprised at how little force is required to stay on the wall.
+I often miss a bus to finish this ritual.
+I imagine the pounds lifting off as I walk.
+The habit of the ceremony helps me focus.
+Geek Climber recommends we treat holds like lightbulbs and be surprised at how little force is required to stay on the wall.

-### Once and for good

-Here I need to find the sub-problem.
-Shout out to the un-found sub-problem.

-I do not know the way to changing *goal* to *solved*.

-ohhhhhh maybe i found it without realizing it.
-Maybe the thing is internalizing sub-problem thinking.
-Bit of a logical land mine but I will think more about this.

 ### climbing

-I need core and flexibility.
-And to be lighter because how many cookies does one wish to bring up the problem?
-With 28 years left: Going to 3/4 the mass -- a healthy mass -- I get another 7 years here.
-However I choose to think of it as nonlinear in my favor.
-I get forever.
+How many cookies does one wish to bring up the problem?
+Leave them on the mat.
+With 28 years left: At 3/4 the mass I get another 7 years here.
+Or more.

 ### lament

-* I never lost so much as an ounce of weight by passing up a cookie
+* Nobody ever lost so much as an ounce of weight by passing up a cookie
-* Therefore when I failed to eat a thousand cookies I lost no weight...
+* I failed to eat a thousand cookies but lost no weight...
-* ...but rather was just 1000 cookies sadder
+* ...rather was simply 1000 cookies sadder
-* Therefore I should eat 1000 cookies
+* I should eat 1000 cookies
-* And so die young and happy, full of cookies
+* And die young and happy, full of cookies
 * I don't want to die young and happy
-* So I must kill the version of myself who dies young and happy so he can't die young and happy
+* So...
+I must kill all the versions of myself who die young and happy
-* That version of myself young, happy and full of cookies carried around a weight of (X-Y) pounds, poor fellow
+* Myself young, happy and full of cookies has carried around a sixty pound sack of rocks, poor fellow
-* He did not complain about this
+* He did not complain
-* In fact he smiled a lot of the time and he made jokes and he tried to contribute to the world
+* He smiled a great deal and made jokes; and he tried to contribute to the world
-* He was an honorable fellow... and now I contemplate having killed him
+* He was an honorable fellow... and I am killing him
 * I mourn his loss, I mourn the loss of this poor fellow myself-full-of-cookies
-* If it becomes unbearable I can bring him back to life simply by eating a cookie
+* If it becomes unbearable...
+I can bring him back to life
-* Meanwhile he has been replaced by a chap carrying around (Z-Y) extra pounds...
-* ...whom I must kill and replace, kill and replace, until Z = Y
-* ...halfway there...
+* ...by eating a cookie

 # solved